 8. Remote monitoring systems

-Remote monitoring systems use sensors and cameras to track the daily activities of seniors.
+Remote monitoring systems use sensors and cameras to track seniors’ daily activities.

 These systems can alert caregivers to unusual activity or a lack of movement, which could indicate a problem.